 Bake a double or triple batch of chocolate chip cookies.
 Package a handful for every teacher in a gift box or goodie bag.
 They’ll enjoy having these to snack on between lesson planning.
 Consider even plating the cookies on a set of custom plates with fun designs for them to admire when exploring teacher appreciation gift ideas.

 7. Festive Socks

 Roll a pair of socks into a small box for a present that will warm the hearts of your teachers.
 Choose fun, colorful designs with stripes and polka dots for your teacher to show off.
 Custom socks make fun gifts for any teacher in your life and they’ll be sure to receive plenty of compliments on them in the hallways and wherever they go.

 8. Heart Themed Jar

-Brighten your teacher’s week with a heart themed jar to show how much you love having them as a teacher.
-Give a loving gift of gratitude by filling a jar with heart-shaped candies.
+Brighten your teacher’s week with a lovely heart themed jar to show how much you love having them as a teacher.
+Give a loving gift of gratitude by filling a jar with heart-shaped candies for them to enjoy.
 Tie on a thank you card that expresses your gratefulness with a quote or phrase to make them feel extra special.

 9. Monthly Planners

 Teachers, of course, do lots of writing, so paper desk products are a great place to start with your gift giving.
-We offer a huge assortment of office accessories that will help teachers stay organized and on-track (the better to teach kids with!).
-You can select monthly planners for your kids’ teachers and personalize them with a photo of the whole class or the school plus add their name, monogram, or initials.
+We offer a huge assortment of office accessories that will help teachers stay organized and on-track.
+You can select monthly planners for your kids’ teachers and personalize them with a photo of the whole class, the school, plus their name, monogram, or initials.

 10. Desk Caddies

-Another office organization essential teachers love to get is our neat-and-tidy desk caddies.
+Another office organization essential teachers love to recieve is our neat-and-tidy desk caddies.
 With one large space and two small ones, our high-quality pressed fiber wood caddies keep stationery and paperwork organized nicely.
-You can add photos, sentiments, and other personalization options to make the teacher feel special and appreciated.
+You can add photos, sentiments, and other personalization options to make the teacher feel appreciated.

 11. Custom Clipboards

 Looking for easy teacher appreciation gift ideas?
 If you really want to show your appreciation with gifts for your kid’s teacher, anything to help them keep their grades, homework, tests, and other paperwork together is a huge help.
 To stay organized on the go, lots of teachers use clipboards that grip with a strong metal clip to hold all their papers.
 You can say “thank you” to the teacher by personalizing clipboards with photos, names, graphics, and inspirational and motivational quotes.

 12. Teacher Tote

 Don’t know what to give a teacher who has everything?
 Why not give them a bag to put it all in?
-Customize a tote for your teachers for all of their supplies—from pens and pencils to books and laptops.
+Customize a canvas tote bag for your teachers to put all of their supplies—from pens and pencils to books and laptops.
 Place a quote and phrase on the front for extra meaning and have your teacher walk into the classroom in style.

 13. Set of Markers

 Teachers are always in need of extra pencils and markers for grading homework and papers as they are bound to get lost throughout the busy school day.
-Decorate and paint a jar to hold all of the utensils on their desks.
+Decorate and paint a jar to hold all of the utensils on their desks for organizational purposes.
 Other much appreciated desk accessories for teachers include blank custom notebooks and cute, custom post-it notes to write important reminders on.

 14. Wrapped Candies

-Make unique labels specifically designed for teachers—ones with pencils, apples and thank you messages your teacher will be sure to appreciate.
+Make unique labels specifically designed for teachers—ones with pencils, apples and heartfelt thank you messages your teacher will be sure to appreciate.
 Wrap them around chocolates or fruity candy and place them in a gift box for them to enjoy throughout the school day and share with others.

 15. Notebook and Pencils

-For journaling, note taking or lesson-planning, give your teachers a personalized notebook and a set of pencils.
-Add a gift card to a local coffee shop or candy store for an extra treat in addition to a sweet handwritten message expressing your gratitude for all they do.
+For journaling, note taking or lesson-planning, give your teachers a personalized notebook and a set of personalized pencils.
+Add a gift card to a local coffee shop, candy store, or restaurant for an extra treat in addition to a sweet handwritten message expressing your gratitude for all they do.

 16. Star Teacher Award

 Craft a sign or personalized card that tells your teacher they’re a star.
-Saying “thank you” may seem minor, but sometimes it can make a big difference.
-By writing a heartfelt thank you card to your teacher you can let them know all their hard work hasn’t gone unnoticed.
-Attach it to a mason jar or giftbox full of goodies.
+Saying “thank you” may seem minor, but sometimes it can make a big difference in their life.
+By writing a heartfelt thank you card to your teacher, you can let them know all their hard work hasn’t gone unnoticed.
+Attach your message to a mason jar or giftbox full of goodies.

 17. Apple Themed Mason Jar

 Historically, parents gave teachers baskets of apples to pay for their children’s education.
 Now, giving a teacher an apple is a way to show them appreciation.
 Use a mason jar and create a gift that’s apple themed using green and red colors.
 Lastly, watch their expression light up with joy when they receive it from you.

 18. Homemade Beef Jerky

-Pack protein into your teacher thank you gifts with homemade beef jerky treat for them to snack on in the classroom, at home, or while they’re on the go.
+Pack protein into your teacher thank you gifts with a chewy homemade beef jerky treat for them to snack on in the classroom, at home, or while they’re on the go.
 Choose roast or flank steak as your meat and add seasoning for a yummy taste your favorite teacher will love.

 19. Teacher Essentials Kit

-Every classroom needs the basics: paper clips, erasers, push pins and chocolate.
-Compile the essentials in an organized box for teachers to pull out when they need it most.
+Every classroom needs the basics: paper clips, erasers, push pins, and chocolate.
+Compile the essentials and decadent treats in an organized box for teachers to pull out when they need it most.
 These classroom basics will not only help out your help out your fellow classmates.

 20. Homemade Taco Seasoning

 Freshen up your teachers’ spice cabinets by whipping up a batch of homemade taco seasoning.
 They’ll enjoy adding it to fajitas, tacos, and quesadillas at dinner time.
 They’ll love that you care about them during and after school hours.

 21. Appreciation Card

 Express your genuine appreciation in a handwritten note from your child, especially during the holiday season.
 After all, the best teacher appreciation gifts come from the hearts of their very favorite students.
 Create a personalized holiday card or any other customized stationary that you’ll be able to use for all of your teachers any time of the year.

 22. Candy-filled Cups

 Fill a plastic drink tumbler with fruity candies—both hard and chewy.
 Add a card with a play on words to keep them laughing throughout the day and for a complete treat.